Nutrient neutral development position statement

 4. It is for the developer to demonstrate to the Local Planning Authority and Natural England, as part of the planning process, that their development satisfies these requirements.

 5. Wessex Water has no influence over these requirements through the planning process.
-We can only accept flows from new developments once planning permission has been granted and the Local Planning Authority and Natural England are satisfied that the relevant phosphorus neutrality tests have been achieved.
+We can only accept flows from new developments once planning permission has been granted and the Local Planning Authority and Natural England are satisfied that the relevant nutrient neutrality tests have been achieved.